 it’s very slow.
 LR edits Dngs a bit faster than it does with Rafs, but the little time you save in editing you lose it in creating the dngs

 So to me, it’s a no-go.
 You take the World Slowest Software, Lightroom, and you drag it down even more, complicating your workflow with dubious results.
 It might make sense if you have a particular image where you see weird stuff happening and you wanna try to correct it.
 But, but… Do yourself a favor and try Capture One.
 Or stick with Lightroom.

+Another, maybe last, PS.
 I wanted to cancel my Adobe CC subscrition, and when I clicked on “cancel”, the following screenshot appeared.

 [there are no affiliate links on my website, and nobody pays me for writing, nor do I write to get rich.
 I do it to have fun and hopefuly add something useful to the web.
 Some people reached out and told me that they appreciate what I write and wanted to thank me dropping some spare change via Paypal, that’s why I added the Paypal donation button below.
 No obligation to use it of course, if you like what I write you can simply send me a couple of lines via e-mail (email@example.com) or in the comments, and if you want to receive my next updates in your inbox just subscribe to my newsletter (no spam, and you can cancel the subscription at any moment).
 Another way you can help me is by buying a print.
 In any case, thanks for reading!]